CISOfy/handbook/README.md

 For email usage the rule is simple: use the official address you received only.
 No personal accounts or servers are approved for communications with other employees and contractors.
 Use your work email address for business, your private email address(es) for private matters.

 ## Productivity

+### Results
+We care about achievements: the improvements to documentation, your code, or helping out a customer with a phone call.
+It is not the hours you put into it, but what you achieve.

+### Flexible time
 Each individual has a different set of skills and capabilities.
 We allow flexible work times to give everyone the opportunity to achieve maximum potential from a single day.
 For this reason we don't have fixed office times.

-We do however expect people to be responsive to direct team members.
+Even with flexible timing we expect everyone to be responsive to direct team members.
 Each team has the flexibility to divide the work load.
-What we do ask is to question regurlarly how you can be at your best.
-Not just for yourself, but also be a valuable asset to your team.
-This includes sharing knowledge, or solving a difficult task as a team.

 ## Meetings
 For all internal meetings: